daodinhthe1989-blip/kdpeasy-storybook-prompt-kit/README.md

 # KDPEasy Storybook Prompt Kit

 Part of the KDPEasy Suite - free/paid tools for KDP creators.
+Targets children's books for **ages 4-8**.

 Builds ready-to-paste ChatGPT prompts for a full children's storybook: a complete narrative story split into 20-40 pages, plus a matching **full-color** front and back cover.
 The kit